Home

 Andrew R. Minerd was born on Oct.
 14, 1869 at Broadford, Fayette County, PA, the youngest of 8 children of Andrew and Sarah (Devan) Minerd.
 A blacksmith like his father, he suffered a tragic death in a fall down a flight of stairs.
 The portrait seen here is strongly believed, but not fully proven, to be him.

-The Minerds had 3 daughters – Birdie Ethel Thomas (born 1890), Olive L. Lashbrook (born 1892) and Gertrude Minerd (born 1894).
-They also may have had a daughter Lewella Minerd, who died at age 16 of whooping cough, in 1903.
+The Minerds produced three daughters – Birdie Ethel Thomas (born 1890), Olive L. Lashbrook (born 1892) and Gertrude McClements (born 1894).
+A fourth may have been Lewella Minerd, who died at age 16 of whooping cough, in 1903.

-In about 1903, they moved to Uniontown, Fayette County, where he worked as a blacksmith.
-Andrew also was active with the Dunbar Lodge of the Knights of Pythias, serving as an "inside guard."
+In about 1903, the family moved to Uniontown, Fayette County, where he worked as a blacksmith.
+Andrew was active with the Dunbar Lodge of the Knights of Pythias, serving in the position of "inside guard."

-It’s thought that Andrew and Anna separated about 1907, when she and the girls moved to Pittsburgh to live with her mother at 814 Aiken Street.
+It’s thought that Andrew and Anna separated about 1907, when she and the girls moved to Pittsburgh to live under the roof of her mother at 814 Aiken Avenue.